Spanning tree-connected subgraphs with small degrees: Sufficient conditions depending on tree-connectivity measures

 Hence $te(H,f) = 0$.
-Since $M$ is arbitrary, by Lemma~\ref{lem:maximal-matching}, one can conclude that the factor $F$ itself can be extended to an $m$-tree-connected connected factor $H$ such that for each vertex $v$, $d_H(v)\le f(v)+\max\{0, d_F(v)-m\}$.
+By Lemma~\ref{lem:maximal-matching}, the factor $F$ itself can be extended to an $m$-tree-connected connected factor $H$ such that for each vertex $v$, $d_H(v)\le f(v)+\max\{0, d_F(v)-m\}$.
 Hence the theorem is proved. }\end{proof} The next corollary gives a sufficient condition, similar to toughness condition, that guarantees the existence of a highly tree-connected factor with bounded maximum degree. \begin{cor} Let $G$ be an $m$-tree-connected graph with a factor $F$.
 Let $f$ be a positive integer-valued function on $V(G)$.
 If for all $S\subseteq V(G)$,